darkmsph1t/_spartan/README.md

 npm command line utility to package &amp; configure common security middleware into your application

 ## AUDIENCE
-\_spartan was created for developers, not security people.
+\_spartan was created for developers of node.js applications, not security people.
 I am 100% convinced that no developer wants to be the one to write the line(s) of code that leads to innocent people having their credit ruined (amongst other things).
 I'm also 100% convinced that developers don't always know what they need to add/change/remove in their applications to make it "secure".
-And, selfishly, I made \_spartan for me, because I got tired of whack-a-mole security, hope-and-pray security and playing the 'is it a risk _really_?' game with developers.
+And, selfishly, I made \_spartan for me, because I'm tired of "whack-a-mole" security, "hope-and-pray" security and playing the "is it a risk _really_?" game with developers.

 ## THIS.
 IS.\_SPARTAN!
 1. You define and configure your application's security policy by answering a series of questions about the app